|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Today we travel South to Liwande National Park where we safari by jeep and boat!
 Liwonde National Park is a true evocative of a vanishing Africa.
 Here you can experience the best of Malawian safaris.
 Hippos bask in slow moving pools and crocodiles lurk on mudflats.
 Here is the dream of an Africa that has lured explorers along this very river into the heart of Africa.
 Bird life is prolific (top birding locations in Southern Africa) We will also visit a local village to experience a glimpse of local life.
 Optional early morning walking safari (no extra charge).

-Days 7 - 8: South Luangwa, Zambia, game drives
+Days 7 - 8: South Luangwa, Zambia, Game Drives

-Today we depart early to travel to the boarder of Zambia, where our destination is South Luangwa, where we will spend the next two nights.
+Today we depart early to travel to the border of Zambia, where our destination is South Luangwa, where we will spend the next two nights.
 Here we enjoy game drives in search of big game.
 Our camp is set on the Luangwa River.
 An abundance of wildlife such as elephants, monkeys, hippos and a wide variety of antelope often pass through the camp.
 Keep your cameras with you at all times as the safari does not stop when you get to the lodge.
 After the safaris, the "hippo friendly" swimming pool is perfect for sun bathing and cooling off while relaxing but still keeping an eye out for wildlife.
-Dinner and overnight in South Luangwa.
+Dinner and overnight in South Luangwa. (shared facilities)

 Day 9: To Chipata